Article

 About the study

-The study included two fecal samples, the first from a person positive for SARS-CoV-2 and the second from a healthy person (samples A and B, respectively).
+This study analyzed two fecal samples, sample A from a person positive for SARS-CoV-2 and sample B from a healthy person.
 Sample B was inoculated with the supernatant of sample A, obtained through centrifugation (called sample B(A+)).
 All specimens were incubated for 30 days under the same conditions.
-The viral RNA was measured in each specimen on days 1, 2, 3, 7, 14, 21, and 30, following the inoculation day (day 0).
+The viral RNA was measured in all specimens on days 1, 2, 3, 7, 14, 21, and 30, following the inoculation day (day 0).
 Three additional pairs of fecal specimens from different infected individuals (referred to as A1, A2, and A3) and healthy individuals (referred to as B1, B2, and B3) in all combinations of specimens were treated with the same experimental procedure.

 On day 21, eighteen antibiotics were added to 18 aliquots derived from sample B(A+): metronidazole, clindamycin, lincomycin, piperacillin+tazobactam, vancomycin, amoxicillin, ampicillin, cefixime, ceftriaxone, meropenem, rifaximin, azithromycin, erythromycin, gentamicin, ciprofloxacin, colistin, levofloxacin, and teicoplanin.
 The RNA load of SARS-CoV-2 was measured before and three days after the administration of antibiotics.